 But what about the proposed tariff?

-On the contrary, a tariff on Chinese solar module and cell imports would benefit First Solar by allowing it to continue to produce its own modules and cells in Malaysia while competitors grapple with higher import prices.
+On the contrary, a tariff on Chinese solar module and cell imports can benefit First Solar.
+That’s by allowing it to continue to produce its own modules and cells in Malaysia.
+While competitors grapple with higher import prices.
 Why?
 Because First Solar does not use crystalline silicon for its modules.
-It uses cadmium telluride for its thin-film PV panels, so the tariffs, which specifically concern the more popular crystalline silicone solar products, won’t affect it.
+It uses cadmium telluride for its thin-film PV panels.
+Therefore, the tariffs, which specifically concern the more popular crystalline silicone solar products, won’t affect it.

 But let’s not get ahead of ourselves.
 First Solar’s Series 4 is what is being produced in Malaysia, and that production capacity is being idled.
-So this immediate benefit of the tariff isn’t as great at it looks on the surface.
-It’s preparing for the launch of the Series 6 now, and it may have to reopen one idled factory in Vietnam to respond effectively to a hoarding urge in response to the ruling.
-This would add to the company’s cost burden in the short-term, but over the medium and long term, it could be a benefit—if tariffs go through.
+So this immediate benefit of the tariff isn’t as great as it looks on the surface.
+It’s preparing for the launch of the Series 6 now, and it may have to reopen one idled factory in Vietnam.
+That’s to respond effectively to a hoarding urge in response to the ruling.
+This would add to the company’s cost burden in the short term.
+But over the medium and long term, it could be a benefit—if tariffs go through.

-Right now, the drop in FSLR’s stock price reflects the general confusion as to what this means for all solar stocks, and the reality hasn’t yet set in regarding this company’s future in a new regulatory environment.
-It also reflects the fact that no one can be sure if these tariffs are going to see the light of day, given the level of opposition from the industry they are meant to protect.
+Right now, the drop in FSLR’s stock price reflects the general confusion.
+That’s what this means for all solar stocks.
+Plus, the reality hasn’t yet set in regarding this company’s future in a new regulatory environment.
+It also reflects how no one can be sure if these tariffs are going to see the light of day.
+That’s with the level of opposition from the industry they are meant to protect.

-In the medium and long-term, First Solar could turn out to be one of the very few winners from the Suniva/SolarWorld case, so even though it’s lost over 5 percent this week, there’s room for a reversal.
+In the long term, First Solar can be one of the very few winners from the Suniva/SolarWorld case.
+Even though it’s lost over 5 percent this week, there’s room for a reversal.